Geertruida Wijsmuller-Meijer: 1938

-December 1938: Meeting Eichmann

-In November 1938 the British Government decided to let Jewish children under the age of 17 from Nazi countries enter the United Kingdom for a temporary stay.
+In November 1938, the British Government decided to let Jewish children under the age of 17 from Nazi countries enter the United Kingdom for a temporary stay.
 Various organisations started working together in the Refugee Children's Movement (RCM) to take care of these children.

 On December 2, Wijsmuller received a request to come to the newly established Dutch Children's Committee in Amsterdam.
 During this visit, Norman Bentwich from England was also present.
-He asked her to travel to Vienna to meet a certain Dr Eichner, which they believed was the name of Adolf Eichmann.
+He asked her to travel to Vienna to meet a certain Dr. Eichner, which they believed was the name of Adolf Eichmann.
 She left to Vienna the same day.

 Eichmann then was the Nazi official handling the forced "emigration" of Jews.
 It was thought that Wijsmuller, as a non-Jewish woman, might be able to get permission from the Nazis for the children to travel to Britain.
 Eichmann snarled at her, but Wijsmuller was imperturbable and fearless.
 She told him why she came.
 "Unbelievable, so rein-arisch und dann so verrückt!" ("so purely Aryan and then so crazy"), Eichmann concluded.
 He responded by giving her permission to travel with 600 children, but it had to happen by the upcoming Saturday, on Shabbat, a deadline he seemed to assume she would not be able to make.